syncfusion-content/angular-api-docs/api/angular/ejTreeGrid.md

 ### summaryRows.summaryColumns.dataMember `string`
 {:#members:summaryrows-summarycolumns-datamember}

-Specifies summary column used to perform the summary calculation.
+Specifies the summary column used to perform the summary calculation.

 #### Default Value
 {:.param}